A Single Flower at Sparkles Monthly

 August GDT for Inky Stamper!

 Hello friends!
 Wanted to thank you for your kind comments!
-Like I previously mentioned in my last post, I’ve still been crafting and following on FB by joining some classes, challenges, etc. So although I haven’t been active on my blog, I’ve been crafting and sharing over there once in a while.
+Like I previously mentioned in my last post, I’ve still been crafting and following on FB by joining some classes, challenges, etc. So, although I haven’t been active on my blog, I’ve been crafting and sharing over there once in a while.
 Just having some fun while using more of my crafty stash is all!
 However, while playing around on FB, this happened:

 A couple of weeks ago I was invited to join as a guest designer for Inky Stamper this month!
 Yay!
 If you haven’t heard of this company, check out the stamps…they’re too cute and the owner, Chelsea, is so fun too!
 She has such an infectious excitement about her that you can see if you happen to catch her on one of her weekly FB lives every Tuesday at 7:30 pm CST.
-(On the Company FB Page) Hop on over there and say hello! 😉
+(On the Company FB Page)

-So I will be sharing my creations using Inky Stamper products every Wednesday this month and I hope that I will be able to INKspire you with something fun!
+So, I will be sharing my creations using Inky Stamper products every Wednesday this month and I hope that I will be able to INKspire you with something fun!
 I’m starting this Wednesday with some products that just recently released:

 The first thing that Summer reminds me of is flip flops!
 There is a cute little image of flip flops in this Splash stamp set which inspired me to create this shaped card and birthday tag!
 That’s also where that cute little mouse you see is from as well!
 But the sun and chair come from the Chaise Lounge stamp set, which I’ve combined both sets to use on my creations here.
 I think these two sets go hand in hand with each other and it’s probably best to just get them both!
 If you choose to get the dies with these sets, it cuts out the mouse and frog separately from the floaties they’re already on so you can pop them up!
-So they work on the floaties as well as the chairs..so cute!
+So, they work on the floaties as well as the chairs.
+So cute!

 For my flip flop card, I’ve taken a very old template that I had found in my stash while cleaning up my craft room and thought this would be perfect to make a shaped card with!
 I started by tracing the pattern for the base of my card and cutting two shapes so that I can make a card that opens from the side as you see in the photo.
 The card measures approx. 7″ x 3.5″.
 It’s a bit taller than a mini slimline card, but I can easily make my own custom envelopes with my envelope punch board.
 This is another fabulous way to use up those hoarded papers too!